michaelrsweet/rasterview/README.md

 How to Use
 ----------

-The program is called "rasterview" on UNIX/Linux and "RasterView.app" on macOS.
+The program is called "rasterview" on UNIX/Linux, "RasterView.app" on macOS, and "RasterView.exe" on Windows.
 Run the program and then open a raster file, or pass the filename on the command-line.
 You can view multiple files simultaneously.

 The "test" subdirectory includes a script for generating raster data using the standard RIP filters.
 Run the following command for help:

-    tools/maketestfiles.sh help
+    test/maketestfiles.sh help

 Legal Stuff